nvsmith/203-accelerate/wp-content/plugins/feed-them-social/readme.txt

   * Log into WordPress dashboard then click **Plugins** > **Add new** > Then under the title "Install Plugins" click **Upload** > **choose the zip** > **Activate the plugin!**

 == Changelog ==
+= Version 2.8.6 Thursday, July 23rd, 2020 =
+  * NEW: Facebook Feed: All target="_blank" a tag elements now have rel="noreferrer" for better SEO results.
+  * NEW: Facebook Options: Option to change the main page title htag (h1-h6) and font size.
+  * REMOVE: G+ from the share options since the Google Plus social network has been shutdown.
+  * REMOVE: Facebook Albums Feed: Date the Album was created.
+  * PREMIUM NEW: Facebook Albums: Now you can see 25 photos per album using the popup option.
+On the 25th photo a link will appear to see the rest of the Album on Facebook.
+  * PREMIUM FIX: Facebook Photo & Album Feed: The popup description was missing link and tag conversions to clickable links.
+  * PREMIUM FIX: Add h6 in the list of tags to avoid appending the ellipsis.
+This works when using the words=45 shortcode option.
+  * FACEBOOK REVIEWS FIX: If no profile photo set on Facebook use our default fts icon so the profile image does not appear broken.

+= Version 2.8.5 Friday, June 26th, 2020 =
+  * NEW: Works with WordPress 5.4.2
+  * FTS BAR EXTENSION NEW: Instagram: Now includes, Basic, Business and Hashtag Feed options.
+  * FTS BAR EXTENSION NEW: Option to display FTS bar on a specific page ID.

+= Version 2.8.4 Friday, June 19th, 2020 =
+  * FIX: Custom CSS Option: Replace wp_enqueue_scripts with wp_print_styles.
+  * FIX: Facebook Albums Feed: The main photos are now appearing for album feeds again.
+  * FIX: Facebook Feed: php Warning for 'host': Add check for FB link to make sure it exists.
+  * FIX: Instagram Feed: Accessibility additions for links, titles, and fixed multiple ids issue.

+= Version 2.8.3.4 Thursday, June 4th, 2020 =
+  * FIX: Facebook Options: The access token button was not returning pages a user had linked to instagram.

+= Version 2.8.3.3 Tuesday, April 28th, 2020 =
+  * DISABLED: Pinterest Feed: Without notice or warning the Pinterest API has become unavailable.
+Once the API is available to us again we will make an update to correct the issue.
+For the time being we are going to disable the access token button.
+  * NEW: System Info: Added Instgram Basic and Business token checks to aid in support.

+= Version 2.8.3.2 Wednesday, April 8th, 2020 =
+  * FIXED: Instagram Feed: Profile info options not showing on the Settings page shortcode generator, follow button was not displaying and misspelling of Instagram name on legacy API error message.

+= Version 2.8.3.1 Monday, March 30th, 2020 =
+  * NOTICE: Instagram Feed: The Legacy API will be depreciated as of March 31st, 2020 in favor of the new Instagram Graph API and the Instagram Basic Display API.
+Please click the the button on the instagram Options page of our plugin to reconnect your account.
+You must also generate a new shortcode and replace your existing one.

 = Version 2.8.2 Friday, January 17th, 2020 =
   * FIXED: Instagram Options & Feed: Premium feature was visible and not working properly.
 Please upgrade to the premium or combined streams extension to use the hashtag feed.